In a league of his own, shot-putter Ryan Crouser wins U.S. 3rd Olympic gold in a row

 The world record of 23.56 meters and the Olympic record of 23.30 meters — both his own — stand.

 A downpour affected the performances.
-Some of his opponents slipped, slid, or fell on the rain-soaked circle, while Crouser took more cautious if less graceful spins on the 7-foot diameter circle.
+Some of his opponents slipped, slid, or fell on the 7-foot rain-soaked circle, while Crouser took more cautious if less graceful spins.

 The 31-year-old, whose best throw of the final was a seasonal best of 22.90, has dealt with a series of injuries this year, including his throwing elbow.